 The toddler years can be challenging for both mom and tot.
-Toddlers are just learning about boundaries and can have some pretty strong emotions and reactions, and how you handle your little one’s meltdowns truly makes a big difference.
-While time out may be the most traditional way of handling a toddler temper tantrum, more parents are looking to positive parenting and the “time in method” of getting through those toddler years.
+Toddlers are just learning about boundaries and can have some pretty strong emotions and reactions.
+How you handle your little one’s meltdowns truly makes a big difference.
+While time out may be a well-known or traditional way of handling a toddler’s temper tantrum, more parents are looking to positive parenting and the “time-in method” of managing challenging behavior that typifies the toddler years.1

-Let’s take a look at what a time in is and why this approach may work better than time out.
+Let’s look at a time-in and why this approach may work better than a time-out.

-So, what is a time in?
-A time in is exactly as it sounds.
-It’s the opposite of a time out.
-Instead of giving your child space to deal with their emotional meltdown alone, you help them check in with their emotions instead.
+So, what is a time-in?
+A time-in is exactly as it sounds.
+It’s the opposite of a time-out.
+Instead of giving your child space to deal with their emotional meltdown alone, you help them check in with their emotions.

-A time in works by having your child come sit close to you and then allowing them to express their strong emotions instead of asking them to stop.
+A time-in works by having your child sit close to you and allowing them to express their strong emotions instead of asking them to stop.
 This approach will also help them calm down more quickly by giving them a safe place to express their feelings.
 The parent can sit and let their child know they understand why they feel a certain way and sit quietly until they calm down.
-Keep in mind that a time in does not mean you have to sit and continue to allow your child to misbehave.
-It’s about being there to let your little one know that you understand why they are upset and to help them calm down by calmly addressing the problem at hand.
+Keep in mind that a time-in does not mean you have to sit and continue to allow your child to misbehave.
+It’s about being there to let your little one know you understand why they are upset and to help them calm down by calmly addressing the problem.2

-Time ins can be extremely effective for more than one reason, and they can even be helpful for the parent.
+Time-ins can be extremely effective for multiple reasons and can even be helpful for the parent.
 It can help you connect with your own emotions and think before reacting.
-This is helpful for not only handling your toddler’s tantrums but for other aspects of life as well.
+This helps handle your toddler’s tantrums and other aspects of life.

 - You establish trust